Guiding Principles & Curriculum:

 Our children benefit from a rich variety of outdoor play spaces.
 In addition to our beautiful playground, they experience the natural wonders of our “fairy woods".
 Rain or shine, ample outdoor opportunities exist for developing strong, healthy bodies and fostering a life long respect for the earth and a deep appreciation for nature’s bounty in our children.

 Joy, Reverence & Gratitude

 Our teachers work to create classrooms that are warm, beautiful and loving home-like environments, which are protective and secure, and where things happen in a predictable, rhythmic manner.
 Joy is at the heart of our early childhood program, where teachers model passionate engagement in the activities of each day and a deep interest in each of their students.
 In our classes, children are encouraged to share, to work together, to care for each other and to respect the needs of others.
 The behavior of children is molded by what surrounds them.
-Kindness a is practiced by teachers and encouraged in the children, who in turn learn to trust the adults and other children.
+Kindness is practiced by teachers and encouraged in the children, who in turn learn to trust the adults and other children.

 Through regular exposure to the natural world, reverence for life in all forms is gently nurtured.
 From sledding down a hill, climbing through a tunnel or balancing on a fallen tree limb, opportunities abound for healthy fun.
 Experiences like foraging for wild edibles connect students to the earth in a personal and meaningful way.

-Gratitude is cultivated as the children learn to work together in the service of the class community.
-Children are actively engaged in the preparation of snacks by washing and chopping vegetables, baking bread; they take turns setting the table with place mats, cutlery and a vase of flowers.
+Gratitude is cultivated as children learn to work together in the service of the class community.
+They are actively engaged in the preparation of snacks by washing and chopping vegetables, baking bread; they take turns setting the table with place mats, cutlery and a vase of flowers.
 When snack is done, children take turns washing, rinsing and drying dishes, bowls and cups for the entire class.
-Children in our Early Childhood program are “helpers” and see themselves and what they do as important to others—thereby enabling them to notice and appreciate how what others do affects them.
+Children in our program are “helpers” and see themselves and what they do as important to others—thereby enabling them to notice and appreciate how what others do affects them.